Jemyz/soccer-robot-perception/README.md

-We have used dataprepare.py to divide remove the missing files from dataset as well as create a dataset with representation of variety of inputs in train,test and validate dataset.
+We have used dataprepare.py to remove the missing files from dataset as well as create a dataset with representation of variety of inputs in train,test and validate dataset.